-25There are two roots to the quadratic equation.
+&lt;sup>24There are two roots to the quadratic equation.
 Welfare is maximized at the smaller root.

-$^{^{26}}$ A Vickrey auction specifies that a firm that sells k units is paid the lowest k losing offers submitted by rival firms [see Krishna, 2010].
+$^{25}$ A Vickrey auction specifies that a firm that sells k units is paid the lowest k losing offers submitted by rival firms [see Krishna, 2010].
 Vickrey auctions are not used by current wholesale markets such as ERCOT, likely due to their complexity.
 For instance, one would have to have Vickrey auctions for both generation and reserve operations.